strangerstudios/pmpro-payfast/readme.txt

 Please visit our premium support site at https://www.paidmembershipspro.com for more documentation and our support forums.

-= I need to test Payfast in sandbox mode. =
+= I need to test MPesa in sandbox mode. =

-To test Payfast payments without being billed in sandbox mode requires a sandbox account from PayFast.
-For more information in creating a sandbox account - https://developers.payfast.co.za/documentation/#the-sandbox
+To test MPesa payments without being billed in sandbox mode requires a sandbox account from MPesa.
+For more information in creating a sandbox account - https://developers.mpesa.co.za/documentation/#the-sandbox

 == Changelog ==